psczlek/unet/README.md

 where it will store its config file, directories for external modules, and the history file.

+### Public modules

+If you want to add some modules you think will be usefull, add them to public github repository and add *name* and *link* to our [list of public modules](https://github.com/theosfa/unet-ext-modules)

 ## License

 This project is released under the BSD 3-Clause license.